 Once you’ve decided on the traders you want to copy on eToro you have to select how much to invest and risk.
 You can invest up to 40% of your realized equity in a single trader with a minimum of $100 (i.e. you cannot risk everything in 1 trader).
 You can also limit your risk by entering a “stop loss”, i.e. the maximum loss before you automatically stop copying this trader.
 While basic (i.e. you cannot specify to only copy a certain asset class per trader), the eToro money and risk management features are straightforward and easy to comprehend for novices.
 Your trades are also copied proportionally, meaning that if the trader risks $1,000 of their $10,000 account (1%) on a trade, only $1 will be risked in your account if you allocated $100.

 In addition, eToro allows you to try the trade copying with a free fully functioning demo account too (click here to try).
 This allows you to follow “Popular Investors” using virtual money to evaluate and review their performance in $ gain terms.
 This will give you a realistic view of what you can expect.

-Can a become a ‘copytrader’ on eToro and make money?
+Can a become a ‘copytrader’ on eToro and be profitable?